biosustain/python_package/developing.md

 ### Changes required in `pyproject.toml`

-You have to change entries under the `[project]` section to match your project name, description, author, license, etc. The `dependencies` key can list the dependencies and is currently commented out.
+You have to change entries under the `[project]` section to match your project name, description, author, license, etc. Make sure to pick a license that works for you, e.g. using [choosealicense.com](https://choosealicense.com/).
+Also update the `LICENSE` file accordingly.

+The `dependencies` key can
+list the dependencies and is currently commented out.
 The dependencies could also be specified in via a `requirements.txt`, if you already have such a file.

 ```toml
 # ref: https://setuptools.pypa.io/en/stable/userguide/pyproject_config.html